aryaxt/OCMapper/README.md

 OC Mapper for Objective C
 =========================

-OCMapper is an NSDictionary to NSObject convertor.
+OCMapper is a data mapping library for Objective C

 Features:
-- Supports array structures
+- Supports array mapping
-- Supports Tree Structures
+- Supports tree structure mapping
 - Supports complex object nesting
 - Supports Core Data (NSManagedObjects)
 - Mapping configuration can be done both in code or it can be read from a PLIST
 - Auto detects key/values based on NSDictionary keys
 - Fully Configurable
-- Does not require subclassing or adding any extra code to your model
+- Does not require subclassing or adding any extra code to your models
-- Convert Date values to NSDate
-- Takes default dateformatter and uses it for all NSDate conversions
+- Supports date default and configurable date conversion
-- NSDate conversion can be configured based on specific class & properties

 Examples